gypsydave5/gypsydave5.github.io/_posts/2016-08-09-the-c-programming-language-part-one-hello-world.md

 function is in the curly braces.
 So far so JavaScript.
 For people who have never seen a typed language the `int` is a little surprising.
 All it's telling us (and
 C) is that the return value for this function is an integer.
-We'll talk about types later, but for now the int is almost working like `def` in Ruby or even `function` in JavaScript.
+We'll talk about types later, but for now the `int` is almost working like `def` in Ruby or `function` in JavaScript - it's a keyword declaring a function.

 Line 4: The meat of the program.
 Here we're calling a function called `printf` which has already been written for us as a part of the C standard library - this